esh-b/Feature-based-opinion-mining/README.md

 *   The sample review file ("CanonG3.txt") is uploaded in the repository.
 All the review files to be analyzed are assumed to be in this format although the python code ("main.py") can be modified to read the review file according to its format.
 *   To run the algorithms on the sample review file, just type the following command in the terminal: **python3 main.py CanonG3.txt**.
 *   Running the above command creates 3 files:
-    * featureScore.py which contains all the potential features about the product and their scores.
+    * featureScore.txt which contains all the potential features about the product and their scores.
-    * positiveReviews.py which contains all the positive reviews as classified by the algorithm such that a positive review at line i expresses much positive opinion than a review at line j (j > i).
+    * positiveReviews.txt which contains all the positive reviews as classified by the algorithm such that a positive review at line i expresses much positive opinion than a review at line j (j > i).
-    * negativeReviews.py which contains all the negative reviews such that a negative review at line i expresses much negative opinion than a review at line j (j > i).
+    * negativeReviews.txt which contains all the negative reviews such that a negative review at line i expresses much negative opinion than a review at line j (j > i).